hairizuanbinnoorazman/blog/content/posts/20180115_usingGoInAWSLambda.md

 There would generate an executable that can run on the machine that built it but it should on linux machines just fine.

-In python, we would just wrap that executable and call it accordingly:
+In python, we would just wrap that executable and call it accordingly.
+To put it simply; since AWS didn't really support Golang runtime then, we could create the binary that was compatible with the AWS OS that is used to host AWS Lambda and then have the python code in the available python runtime run it.
+Essentially, any language that produces a binary that can be executed on a machine can be put here as long as the right values are being put in.

 ```python
 from __future__ import print_function